tunoowy/Yet-Another-Kindred-Blades-Mod-YAKBM-/README.md

 ![Title Screen](https://i.imgur.com/shTQGCS.jpeg)

 ## DESCRIPTION:
-Yet Another Kindred Blades Mod (YAKBM) is another mod that tries to resemble some skins from PoP T2T before it was released.
+Yet Another Kindred Blades Mod (YAKBM) is another mod that tries to resemble textures and skins from PoP T2T before it was released.
 This mod offers outfit customization.
 It's made in a way that the Prince's look is somewhat lore-accurate with the initial trailers and screenshots that were shared before the game's release.